 Explore the Arts Scene in Gillette, WY

 A number of crowd-pleasing arts and culture attractions in Gillette and Campbell County are accessible to the public, ranging from entertainment options to special attractions and even poignant memorials.

 AVA Community Art Center

 The AVA (Advocacy for Visual Arts) Community Art Center hosts numerous exhibitions each year in Gillette, with shows related to painting, sculpture, pottery, photography and other mediums.
 Each summer, AVA is home to the Community Art Show where local artists can put their work on display, plus AVA schedules a variety of art classes all year aimed toward adults as well as children.

 Hands On Pottery

 Hands On Pottery allows children and adults to design and paint among the studio's hundreds of different ceramic pieces available.
 Clay, paint, glaze, greenware and other art supplies are provided to participants, and the craft room is especially colorful.
 Hands On Pottery opened in May 2012 and is open seven days a week at the corner of 4th and Warren in downtown Gillette.

 Children's Memorial Walkway

 Children's Memorial Walkway at McManamen Park is a place of art and trees dedicated to the memory of all local children who have passed away.
 After the untimely death of a young girl as the result of an accident, the walkway has become a place of peace and tranquility for those in Campbell County who have lost a child far too early in life.
 On the first Saturday of every May, a remembrance ceremony is held for families and friends to remember, mourn and celebrate the lives of their children.

 Burlington Lake is formed by Gillette Dam on Stonepile Creek, a tributary of Donkey Creek in Campbell County.
-Construction of the reservoir was completed in 1908 and spans 145 acres, and is owned by the City of Gillette.
-Anglers will find a variety of fish including largemouth bass, bluegill and rainbow trout.
+Construction of the reservoir was completed in 1908 and spans 145 acres, and it is owned by the City of Gillette.
+Anglers will find fish including largemouth bass, bluegill and rainbow trout.
 Spinning, bait-casting and fly fishing are all encouraged.